scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 ## Step 4.
 Install Scalar DL

-After creating the Kubernetes cluster next step is to deploy Scalar DL into the EKS cluster.
+After creating a Kubernetes cluster next step is to deploy Scalar DL into the EKS cluster.
 This section shows how to install Scalar DL to the EKS cluster with [Helm charts](https://github.com/scalar-labs/helm-charts).

 ### Prerequisites

-Install the helm tool on machine to deploy helm-charts:
+Install the Helm on your bastion to deploy helm-charts:

-* [helm](https://helm.sh/docs/intro/install/): helm command-line tool to manage releases in the EKS cluster.
+* [Helm](https://helm.sh/docs/intro/install/): helm command-line tool to manage releases in the EKS cluster.
 In this tutorial, it is used to deploy Scalar DL and Schema loading helm charts to the EKS cluster.
 Helm version 3.5 or latest is required.

 ### Requirements